conanite/nydp/README.md

 ==> ((fn args (no (apply eq? args))) a b) ; equivalent to (no (eq? a b))
 ```

+Look for `SYMBOL_OPERATORS` in [parser.rb](lib/nydp/parser.rb) to see which syntax is recognised and in which order.
+The order of these definitions defines special-syntax-operator precedence.

 #### 3. Special list syntax